AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Format: `editdonation DONATION_RECORD_LIST_INDEX [d/DONATION_DATE] [v/BLOOD_VOLUME]`

 * Edits the person at the specified `DONATION_RECORD_LIST_INDEX`.
 The index refers to the index number shown in the displayed donation record list.
-The specified index **must be a positive integer** 1, 2, 3, …​
+The specified index **must be a positive whole number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.